top of page

 1. Task-Oriented Training

-Task-oriented training is a foundational occupational therapy technique that focuses on practicing real-life, functional activities.
+Task-oriented training is a foundational occupational therapy approach that focuses on practicing real-life, functional activities.
 Rather than isolating muscles or joints in repetitive exercises, this method engages patients in meaningful tasks that mimic everyday challenges, like making a sandwich, tying shoelaces, or climbing stairs.

 By replicating daily tasks, patients not only regain physical strength and coordination but also build confidence.
 The brain is rewired to recognize movement patterns that align with daily routines, making this approach especially beneficial for stroke survivors or those with neurological impairments.